splineops/splineops/docs/user-guide/01_interpolate.rst

 While one-dimensional splines are well-understood, the approximation properties of tensor-product splines are less so.
 Yet, numerous practical experiments have led to the conclusion that a tensor-product cubic spline offers a good tradeoff between computational effort and quality, being significantly more accurate than what linear interpolation offers.
-While one-dimensional splines are well-understood, the approximation properties of tensor-product splines are less so.
-Yet, numerous practical experiments have led to the conclusion that a tensor-product cubic spline offers a good tradeoff between computational effort and quality, being significantly more accurate than what linear interpolation offers.

 Interpolation Examples
 ----------------------

-* :ref:`sphx_glr_auto_examples_001_usage_of_the_class_tensorspline.py`
 * :ref:`sphx_glr_auto_examples_001_usage_of_the_class_tensorspline.py`
 * :ref:`sphx_glr_auto_examples_002_interpolate_1D_samples.py`
 * :ref:`sphx_glr_auto_examples_003_interpolate_2D_images.py`